 The benefits of drinking water and staying hydrated are well known.
-Any Google search will list these and they include – improving and regulating your digestion, eliminating toxins, hydrating your skin, improving your complexion, aiding concentration and supporting clearer thinking.
+Any Google search will list why you should drink water and they include – improving and regulating your digestion, eliminating toxins, hydrating your skin, improving your complexion, aiding concentration and supporting clearer thinking.
 People have less headaches and it helps with weight loss.
 The lists also goes on. . .

 So yes, you know you need to drink more water and you want to but how do you actually do it?
 I often hear the following in clinic – “I just don’t like the taste’, ‘I always forget to drink enough’ and ‘I’ll just end up running to the loo all the time”.
 Here are my top tips for not just drinking more water but enjoying every glass –